 The second goal of rescuing a person with a spinal cord injury is preventing any long-term damage by immobilizing the spine.
-To do this, emergency personnel typically use a rigid neck collar and carrying board to transport the patient to the hospital.
+To do this, emergency personnel typically use a rigid neck collar and carrying the board to transport the patient to the hospital.
 This allows the victim to be moved without jolting the spinal cord, head, or neck.

 Emergency Treatment in the Emergency Room and Intensive Care Unit of the Hospital

 Once the victim is admitted to the hospital, medical personnel will continue to immobilize the spinal column while any life-threatening problems are addressed.
 During this time, physicians will focus on making sure the victim can breathe and monitoring blood pressure while identifying any other problems.
 The victim will usually be sedated so that he does not move or cause any other damage.
 If emergency surgery is required, the spine will continue to be immobilized during the operation.

 If a doctor determines that the victim has a spinal cord injury, he will be admitted to the intensive care unit (ICU) of the hospital for treatment.
-While in the ICU, doctors and nurses will make sure that the patient maintains a stable blood pressure, adequate breathing, and proper heart function.
+While in the ICU, doctors and nurses will make sure that the patient maintains stable blood pressure, adequate breathing, and proper heart function.
 Doctors will also continue to prevent any other complications, including infection, blood clotting, and further spinal cord damage.

 If You Have Sustained Spinal Cord Injuries Contact a DC Injury Lawyer

 Paying for the emergency care associated with a spinal cord injury can be expensive.
 If your accident was someone else’s fault, you should contact a Washington, D.C. injury lawyer to help you in recovering medical expenses, lost wages, and pain and suffering damages from that person.
-If you would like to bring an action against the person responsible for your injuries, contact an injury attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. to help you during this difficult time.
+If you would like to bring an action against the person responsible for your injuries, contact an injury attorney at Koonz, McKenney, Johnson & DePaolis L.L.P. to help you during this difficult time.
 Let Our Washington D.C.
 Spinal Cord Injury Lawyer Help.